CodeLouisville/CodeLouisvilleStudentToolkit/Code-Louisville-Student-Toolkit.md

 Your time will be spent in four required activities:
 - attending weekly mentor-led sessions
-- videos and problem sets from Treehouse
+- watching Treehouse videos and working problem sets
-- meetups with the tech community
+- attending meetup events in the tech community
-- delivery of a project as described in the FEWD requirements document
+- working on a project as described in the FEWD requirements document

 You will also spend time in other activities:
+- setting up and nursing your workstation
 - working with Code Louisville staff
 - working with mentors
 - working with other students
-- setting up your workstation
 - researching and self-learning in other ways

 ## Weekly mentor-led sessions